serikitada/PEEP/README.md

 # References

 # Acknowledgements
-PEEP owes much of its functionality to the amazing software FlashFry created by Dr.Aaron McKenna and members in the Shendure lab. <br />
+PEEP owes much of its functionality to the amazing software FlashFry created by Dr.Aaron McKenna and members in the Shendure lab.
 <ul>
 McKenna, A., Shendure, J. FlashFry: a fast and flexible tool for large-scale CRISPR target design.
 BMC Biol 16, 74 (2018). https://doi.org/10.1186/s12915-018-0545-0 <br />
 https://github.com/mckennalab/FlashFry <br />
 </ul>

-Evaluation of DeepSpCas9 and DeepPE scores are enabled thanks to codes and parameters provided by the following paper. <br />
+Evaluation of DeepSpCas9 and DeepPE scores are enabled thanks to codes and parameters provided by the following paper.
 <ul>
 Kim, H.K., Yu, G., Park, J. et al. Predicting the efficiency of prime editing guide RNAs in human cells.
 Nat Biotechnol 39, 198–206 (2021). https://doi.org/10.1038/s41587-020-0677-y <br />
 </ul>